 This is a fantastic tip for children (and some adults too!).
 There’s likely to be plenty of fizzy drinks this Christmas, but to minimise the damage to teeth, Ollie & Darsh advise using a straw to limit the amount of sugar that comes into contact with teeth.

 Chewing gum stimulates saliva, in turn helping to rid your mouth of any stagnating plaque after eating.
 Of course, gum also comes in handy at parties as it keeps your breath minty fresh! (good for kissing under the mistletoe).
 Always remember that sugar-free gum is healthier for your teeth.

 Don’t use your teeth for things they weren’t designed for, i.e. tearing through tough packaging and clothing labels, or opening beer bottles.
 This can damage your teeth and potentially cause a dental emergency (the last thing you want on Christmas Day!).
 Remember, your teeth are not a substitute for a bottle opener, so please avoid this party trick!

 Amid all the temptations and indulgences, it is easy to neglect your dental health over the Christmas period.
-We hope these tips help to ensure you don’t develop problems into the new year.
-If you feel like you’ve overdone it, why not start 2018 right by visiting our Liverpool city centre clinic in January.
+We hope these tips help to ensure you don’t develop problems in the new year.
+If you feel like you’ve overdone it, why not start 2018 right by visiting our Liverpool city centre clinic in January?
 Perhaps you’ll benefit from a dental hygiene appointment, or maybe your regular dental check-up is due.
 At Ollie & Darsh, we’ll help maintain your perfect, healthy smile.

 We’d like to wish you all the best for Christmas and a wonderful 2018!